Large Language Models (LLM)

 Claude 4 Sonnet

-First choice for Agent mode 👍 Suitable for highly complex tasks, professional domain applications, and ultra-long conversations.
+First choice for Agent mode👍 Suitable for high complexity tasks, professional domains and long conversations.

 Claude 3.7 Sonnet

-First choice in most situations 👍 Suitable for high-complexity tasks, professional domains, and long-conversation applications
+First choice for most cases👍 Suitable for complex tasks, professional domains, long conversations

 Claude 3.5 Sonnet